After much consideration and with great sadness we will not be holding a Victorian day 2020.

-From midday until 8pm the streets will be lined with stalls offering a wide selection of gifts and food including traditional mulled wine, mince pies and roasted chestnuts.
+From 11am until 6pm the streets are lined with stalls offering a wide selection of gifts and food including traditional mulled wine and mince pies.

 Local cafés, public houses, shops and restaurants will also all be open.

-There will be a full range of entertainment on the stage throughout the day including local bands, choirs, and dance and theatre groups.
+There will be a full range of entertainment on the stage throughout the day including local bands, choirs, and dance and theatre groups, as well as fairground rides and steam traction engines.

 Victorian entertainers will be on the street together with Punch & Judy and a visit from Father Christmas on his sleigh at around 6pm.